gbaldeck/react-native-kotlin-multiplatform/README.md

 ## Kotlin with React Native

-This project is a multiplatform project designed to get you started with Kotlin, React Native, and whichever Kotlin JVM backend you decide on.
+This repo is a multiplatform project designed to get you started with Kotlin, React Native, and whichever Kotlin JVM backend you decide on.

 The `quester-react-native` folder can also be split out and used on its own if you only want to use Kotlin and React Native.